kelvinz/code-notes/courses/spark.md

 		creates a grayscale gradient. can be used with a Mix patch to create a color gradient
 	- Gradient Step
 		defines each color you want to use in a color gradient. use this patch multiple times to add multiple colors
+	- Render Target Size
+		outputs the render target size. useful for building effects using shaders requiring the exact pixel size, like pixel blurring